cgolden15/help/github/commits.md

 <p align = "center"> <i>- "Fetch origin" will update your code to match what you have saved on github!

 Now that we're ready to save our changes, take a look at the bottom left hand corner of your screen.
 You should see a blue "Commit to `your branch`" button.
 Before we click that, feel free to add a description or add a co-author to your commit!
+<--- left corner ss --->

+## Pushing Commits on Desktop
+After you're done working and ready to back your changes up to GitHub, hit that bright blue "Push origin" button and watch the magic.
+<--- Push origin pic --->